 Ongoing communication helped to align expectations and reassess approach, capabilities and outputs.

-By the end of the study, the partners concluded that Forster Roofing involvement and understanding of the model supported its use, and that there was potential to revisit using the model to scope and assess a production version.
+By the end of the study, the partners concluded that Forster Group involvement and understanding of the model supported its use, and that there was potential to revisit using the model to scope and assess a production version.

 They also agreed that modelling a smaller, cellular system was similar to modelling a full facility system in terms of planning, assumptions and inputs and that while the smaller system needed less modelling time, it highlighted the scaled use of the model and relevant outputs.

-While they felt that a ‘concept phase’ rather than a ‘system interrogation phase’ would be useful, they concluded that that the mathematical model can be applied to varying scales of system as considered during the development stage, that it was appropriate for a small system and that at no point did it become unnecessary or non-value add.
+While they felt that a ‘concept phase’ rather than a ‘system interrogation phase’ would be useful, they concluded that the mathematical model can be applied to varying scales of system as considered during the development stage, that it was appropriate for a small system and that at no point did it become unnecessary or non-value add.

 Business assumptions could be explored and challenged to validate concept thoughts and system intricacies, and while there are limitations to the model setup and the definition of input tables, it was easy to follow the process and develop a coordinated scenario to represent the proposed production system.